 The College should provide training to all employees responsible for processing information for the NSLDS to ensure that they have adequate knowledge of the related rules and regulations.
 This training should include an explanation of the College's date of determination, the importance of timely reporting, and the consequences of late reporting.
-Additionally, submission of additional rosters and a more formalized review process may reduce the likelihood of such findings in the future.
+Additionally, a more formalized review process may reduce the likelihood of such findings in the future.